 Fair warning: some of the blog posts will be aimed at a kindergarten class in California so that they can follow along and learn about a new habitat.
 There may be a stuffed puffin and legos involved.

 I first visited China in 2008 as a part of a school exploration trip.
-We were adding a world language program and so received a grant for any interested teachers to travel to China to learn about Chinese culture and some Mandarin basics.
-So I spent a week in Shanghai learning about Chinese culture, visiting different sights in and around Shanghai, and learning some very basic Mandarin (tones, counting to 10, and how to introduce myself and not much more).
-We dressed up in regional outfits and ate noodles and dumplings –a very touristy experience.
-I extended my trip and traveled to Beijing—continuing with the tourist theme of seeing the sights.
-I was there just before the summer Olympics and so got to see first hand some of the measures that China was taking to get ready—metal detectors at subway stations, forced reduction of car usage in order to decrease pollution, and all the Olympic souvenirs being sold.
+The school was adding a world language program and received a grant for teachers to travel to China to learn about Chinese culture and some Mandarin basics.
+Excited about this opportunity, I spent a week in Shanghai learning about Chinese culture, visiting different sights in and around Shanghai, and learning some very basic Mandarin (tones, counting to 10, how to introduce myself, and not much more).
+We dressed up in regional outfits and ate noodles and dumplings – a very touristy experience.
+I extended my trip and traveled to Beijing and continued with the tourist theme of seeing the sights.
+I was there just before the Summer Olympics and was able to see first hand some of the measures that China was taking to get ready – metal detectors at subway stations, forced reduction of car usage to decrease pollution, and many Olympic souvenirs being sold.

-In 2011 we had our first 8th grade class and wanted a class trip that could be culmination of student learning –intertwining world language study, learning about others, and environmental science.
+In 2011, we had our first 8th-grade class and wanted a class trip that could be the culmination of student learning – intertwining world language study, learning about others, and environmental science.
 My principal and I traveled to Chengdu to see if we could design a learning experience that would fit our needs.
-Chengdu was ideal because it fit our criteria—Chengdu is one of the locations where giant pandas are (in captivity and in the wild) and we knew people who had connections to both the pandas as well as local schools.
+Chengdu was ideal because it fit our criteria—Chengdu is one of the locations where giant pandas live (in captivity and the wild), we had connections to local schools, and of course, they speak Chinese there.

 The first week of the trip is spent in Chengdu, visiting the pandas as well as several primary schools—one private, one private and attached to a company, and one public.
 The pandas are adorable and learning about their conservation is fascinating (as are the reintroduction efforts) but the real learning for the students and me happens at the schools.
 This is where we get a glimpse into the classrooms and what the lives the students who attend these schools are like.